International Civil Rights Center and Museum: Fundraising and opening

-Annual events
+Events

 Since 2007 the museum organization has held an annual Black and White Ball.
 The 2010 theme was "Commemorating Five Decades of Civil Rights Activism."
 The 2011 theme was "Make a Change, Make a Difference."
 The 2013 theme was "Celebrating Our Victories as We Honor Our Past."

+In September 2016, the presidential campaign of Donald Trump asked to allow the candidate to visit the museum during a planned campaign stop in North Carolina.
+The visit would have required the museum to close its doors to the public for five hours.
+The museum turned down Trump's request, with museum CEO John Swaine saying they did not want to suspend normal operations to help Trump "legitimize his ideological positions".
+After the decision was made public, supporters of Trump's campaign sent threats to the museum staff.

-Awards
+Awards and recognition

 The museum organization awards an Alston-Jones International Civil and Human Rights Award.
 The award is given to someone whose life's work has contributed to the expansion of civil and human rights.
 This is the museum's highest citation.
 The author Maya Angelou was the winner in 1998.

-The 2013 Alston-Jones award was presented to Dr. Johnnnetta Betsch Cole, director of the Smithsonian Institution's National Museum of African Art.
+The 2013 Alston-Jones award was presented to Dr. Johnnetta Betsch Cole, director of the Smithsonian Institution's National Museum of African Art.
 Dr. Cole is a distinguished educator, cultural anthropologist and humanitarian.
 She is a former president of Bennett College and of Spelman College.
 The Museum gave Dr. Joe Dudley Sr., co-founder of Dudley Products, the 2013 Trailblazer Award.
 Gladys Shipman, proprietor of Shipman Family Care, received the 2013 Unsung Hero Award.
 For their courageous actions in the wake of the Feb.
 1, 1960 sit-in protest, ICRCM gave Sit-In Participant Awards to Roslyn Cheagle of Lynchburg, Virginia; Raphael Glover of Charlotte, North Carolina; and Mary Lou Blakeney and Andrew Dennis McBride of High Point, North Carolina.

-Proposed Trump visit

-In October 2016, the museum denied a request by US presidential candidate Donald Trump's campaign to close the museum for five hours for a proposed visit by Trump.
+The museum has now been named a National Historic Landmark.